Bia National Park: Wildlife

-There are about 62 species of mammals (including 10 primate species which are the Black-and-White colobus, the olive colobus, red colobus monkeys and chimpanzees) known to live in the park, and over 189 bird species, including the endangered white-breasted guinea fowl, Black-collared lovebird, Cassin’s hawk Eagle, Honeyguide greenbul, Black-headed oriole, Brown and Puvel’s illadopsis, Finch’s Flycatcher-Thrush, Grey-headed Negrofinch, Western nicator, Spotted greenbul, Grey-headed bristlebill, Fire-bellied woodpecker and Melancholy woodpecker).
+There are about 62 species of mammals (including 10 primate species which are the Black-and-White colobus, the olive colobus, red colobus monkeys and chimpanzees) known to live in the park, and over 189 bird species, including the endangered white-breasted guinea fowl, black-collared lovebird, Cassin's hawk-eagle, honeyguide greenbul, black-headed oriole, brown and Puvel's illadopsis, Finsch's flycatcher-thrush, grey-headed negrofinch, western nicator, spotted greenbul, grey-headed bristlebill, fire-bellied woodpecker and melancholy woodpecker).
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
 The park is also the only known home of the newly discovered species of lizard, Agama africana.
 Ghana's major protected forest antelope communities also live in the park.
 The forest elephant and the bongo which is claimed to be highly threatened can be found there.

+Climate

 Activities

-Walking trails and roads lead to the reserve of the forest, where wild animals and birds can be spotted.
+Walking trails and road to the Park reserve of the forest, where wild animals and birds can be spotted.
 Ecological studies and snail picking are also undertaken in the reserve.

-A cultural site called Apaso, is located in the park closer to two small pools and claimed to be a sacred place for visitors to sacrifice and give gifts to the gods.
+A cultural site called Apaso located in the park close to two small pools is claimed to be a sacred place for visitors to sacrifice and give gifts to the gods.